 In the world of professional fighting, there's no better way to get both than to smash opponents at a frantic pace, which is exactly what this year's GDP Award recipient has done.

-Donald "Cowboy" Cerrone

-in early 2011 and promptly won four fights in the span of eight months.
+Donald "Cowboy" Cerrone entered the UFC in early 2011 and promptly won four fights in the span of eight months.
 In those four fights he hit the UFC bonus trifecta, earning post-fight awards for Fight of the Night, Submission of the Night, and Knockout of the Night.
 That's $215,000 in bonus checks alone for the "Cowboy," and his year isn't done yet.

 With a fight against Nate Diaz at UFC 141 on December 30, Cerrone has the ability to stack even more paper before 2011 ends.
 He also has a chance to be the only UFC fighter with five wins in 2011, which couldn't help but edge him closer to a title shot in the crowded lightweight division.